wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 ### How to start your trying

-There is a dummy project includes in this repository, so that people can try this watchers controller without difficulty.
+There is a dummy project included within this repository, so that people can try this watchers controller without difficulty.

 The said dummy project locates here: